-The fiscal 2022 cash incentive award returned to a single one-year performance period similar to fiscal years prior to fiscal 2020 in light of the fact that the Company and the Compensation Committee believed that it had greater visibility into the full fiscal year to appropriately forecast performance objectives than it did in fiscal 2021.
-At the beginning of the fiscal year, the Compensation Committee reviewed and approved the corporate performance objectives and related target levels for the fiscal 2022 cash incentive awards and approved the cash incentive award payout for each executive officer, including our NEOs, but excluding our Former CEO, whose target cash incentive award opportunity and payout was reviewed and approved by the independent members of our Board.
-The table below sets forth, for fiscal 2022, the target cash incentive award opportunity for each of our NEOs as a percentage of base salary and in absolute dollars, other than for Mr. Hamamatsu, who resigned from the Company effective September 3, 2021 and as such was not eligible for the fiscal 2022 cash incentive award.
+At the beginning of the fiscal year, the Compensation Committee reviewed and approved the corporate performance objectives and related target levels for the fiscal 2024 cash incentive awards and approved the cash incentive award payout for each executive officer, including our NEOs, but excluding our CEO, whose target cash incentive award opportunity and payout was reviewed and approved by the independent members of our Board.
+The table below sets forth, for fiscal 2024, the target cash incentive award opportunity for each of our NEOs as a percentage of base salary and in absolute dollars.

-Fiscal 2022 Company Bonus Plan Target Cash Incentive Award Opportunities
+Fiscal 2024 Company Bonus Plan Target Cash Incentive Award Opportunities

-Fiscal 2022
+Fiscal 2024

-Named Executive Officer (%) (\$)(1)
+Named Executive Officer (%) (\$) (1)

-Joshua H. Levine (2) 120 898,523

-Suzanne Winter(3) 90 488,873
+Suzanne Winter 100 725,000

-Ali Pervaiz (4) 70 143,860
+Ali Pervaiz 70 311,404

-Brandy Green (5) 50 182,058
+Sandeep Chalke 75 344,250

-Jesse Chew 60 257,979
+Jesse Chew 70 320,320

-Michael Hoge 60 227,135
+Michael Hoge 60 245,640

-(1) Target cash incentive awards under the Company Bonus Plan for fiscal 2022 are calculated based upon each NEO's base salary, as defined in the Company Bonus Plan.
-The award amounts for Mr. Pervaiz and Ms. Green were pro-rated by the target cash incentive award opportunity in effect both prior to and after their appointments as Senior Vice President, Chief Financial Officer and Interim Chief Financial Officer, respectively.
+(1) Target cash incentive awards under the Company Bonus Plan for fiscal 2024 are calculated based upon each NEO's base salary, as defined in the Company Bonus Plan.